 For further information on the results of the Expert Group testing and clinical findings analysis, see:

-On 29 October 2013, the European Commission’s Scientific Committee on Emerging and Newly Identified Health Risks (SCENIHR) published their report on the safety of PIP breast implants.
-Their findings support the findings of the report of the UK Expert Group.
+On 29 October 2013, the European Commission’s Scientific Committee on Emerging and Newly Identified Health Risks (SCENIHR) published their preliminary report on the safety of PIP breast implants.
+Their findings were confirmed in their final opinion report (external link) that was published on 15 May 2014 and these findings support the findings of the report of the UK Expert Group.

 The SCENIHR report highlights that: